 The DRFZ uses a very young method of genetic engineering to examine many cells in detail at the same time: single cell sequencing.
 In contrast to other methods, this not only provides information about the structure of the cell, but also about its function.
 Every cell of the body, including an immune cell, carries the entirety of our genetic information, about 25,000 genes.
 However, only a fraction of these genes is active.
 It is precisely this activity that determines whether a cell, like a red blood cell, transports oxygen or, like a pathogenic memory T cell, drives an inflammation in the joint of an arthritis patient.

-Using single cell sequencing, researchers of the DRFZ together with colleagues from the Charité have investigated memory T helpers cells from the joints of children and adolescents suffering from arthritis.
+Using single cell sequencing, researchers of the DRFZ together with colleagues from the Charité have investigated memory T helper cells from the joints of children and adolescents suffering from arthritis.
 Based on gene activity, they were able to divide the cells into previously unknown subgroups.
 Some of them inhibit inflammation, others drive the inflammation.
-Exactly these cells must now be switched off in order to stop the inflammatory process in the joints.
+Exactly these cells must now be eliminated in order to stop the inflammatory process in the joints.

 Switching off gene switches to prevent inflammation

 The scientists of the DRFZ use a new strategy to modify the activity of pathogenic cells.
 They use small molecules that penetrate into the cell nucleus and attach to so-called “gene switches”.
 This allows, in simple terms, to switch genes on or off.
-These tiny molecules, called oligonucleotides, can therefore specifically affect the cell’s function.
-In an animal model for inflammatory bowel diseases, the DRFZ has already succeeded in eliminating pathogenic memory T cells.
+These tiny molecules, called oligonucleotides, can therefore specifically affect cell functions.
+In an animal model for inflammatory bowel diseases, the DRFZ has already succeessfully in eliminated pathogenic memory T cells.
 The protective memory T cells were preserved.
-The treatment was successful and the inflammation of the intestine was dampened significantly.
+The treatment was successful and the inflammation of the intestine was reduced significantly.
 This method will now be transferred to other diseases.
 The aim is to develop therapeutic oligonucleotides for use in humans that interrupt the machinery of inflammation in chronic autoimmune diseases.